A hipster guide to Melbourne

-For an arty stay in Melbourne I was lucky enough to stay at one of the city’s unique Art Series hotels, The Blackman.
+For an arty stay in Melbourne, hit one of the city’s unique Art Series hotels, The Blackman.
 Combining whimsy and style with a subtle Alice in Wonderland theme, the boutique hotel showcases the celebrated artworks of one of Australia’s great artists, Charles Blackman.
 You can even arrange a tour with the in-house curator if art is your thing and you want to learn more about this talented dude.

 With only a few days to spare, the one neighbourhood I wanted to check out was Melbourne’s own epicentre of grunge and alternative, Fitzroy.
 An easy tram ride from Bourke Street, the inner-city suburb centres around Brunswick Street, Smith Street and Gertrude Street.
 Full of character, all three are well worth a stroll down to experience an eclectic blend of restaurants, bars, boutiques, vintage stores and unrivalled music venues (also extending into Collingwood).
 The area is absolutely chockers on the weekend which makes for excellent people watching while sipping on a dirty vanilla soy chai from the comfort of a cafe’s velvet couch.